infokiller/i3-workspace-groups/README.md

 ## Usage

-The main operations that the CLI tool `i3-workspace-groups` supports are:
+The main operations the CLI tool `i3-workspace-groups` supports are:

 - Assign the focused workspace to a group with a given name (and creating the group if it doesn't exist).